merenlab/merenlab.org/tutorials/infant-gut/index.md

 ╘══════════════════════╧══════════╧══════════════╧════════════════╧════════════════╧══════════════╧════════════════╛
 ```

-The take home message here is that even when automatic binning approaches yield poorly identified {% include ARTIFACT name="bin" text="bins" %}, it is possible to improve the final results through a manual refinement step.
+The take home message here is that even when automatic binning approaches yield poorly identified bins, it is possible to improve the final results through a manual refinement step.
 Clearly these extra steps require a lot of expertise, intuition, attention, and decision making.
 And fortunately you are all familiar with each one of them because science.

 Thank you for following the tutorial this far!